 Modify the response.json file

-You can modify the response.json to set default values that will be used when setup is run.
+You can modify the response.json to set default values that are used when setup is run.
 For example, you can configure the

 response.json file to select a specific set of workloads selected automatically.